What Is TPR in Foster Care? Termination of Parental Rights Explained

 Here is where many foster parents are caught off guard: an appeal of the TPR order can delay adoption finalization by 12 to 18 months.
 The child cannot be legally adopted until the appellate court issues its decision upholding the lower court's termination order.

-During the appeal period, the child remains in foster care.
-Legally, the birth parents' rights have been terminated, but the final status is uncertain until the appeal is resolved.
+During the appeal period, the child often remains in foster care.
+Legally, the birth parents' rights have been terminated by the trial court, but the final status is uncertain until the appeal is resolved.
 For foster parents, this is often described as a liminal period of considerable emotional strain — you are functionally parenting a child you expect to adopt, but the legal finality is still absent.

 Not all TPR orders are appealed.
 But in contested cases involving parents who strongly oppose termination, an appeal is common.
 Understanding that this is a possibility — and that the 12-to-18-month delay is real, not exceptional — is part of having realistic expectations about the timeline.